 The question of migration and its impact on societies is everywhere in the print and broadcast media.
 So too on social media.
 The debate rages today as much, if not more so than it did in the late nineteenth to mid-twentieth century.
-Only this week India and Pakistan have been marking the partition of India on 15th August 1947 when 10-12 million people were displaced from their places of birth to comply with the Radcliffe Line, the boundary drawn up by the British demarcating the two new states.
+Only this summer India and Pakistan have been marking the partition of India on 15th August 1947 when 10-12 million people were displaced from their places of birth to comply with the Radcliffe Line, the boundary drawn up by the British demarcating the two new states.
 The violent nature of the partition created an atmosphere of hostility and suspicion between India and Pakistan that plagues their relationship to the present.
 Last year’s EU Referendum in the UK brought the subject of migration to the fore of British politics once again and was articulated further afield after the installation of Donald Trump as the 45th President of the United States of America.
 Election races in the Netherlands and France had the same effect.

 Today we are launching our Book Pick of the Month.
 Just to get things off to a good start we decided to subvert the one book rule and select two!
 Why make a rule if you can’t break it?
 Our choices for the Book Pick’s first outing are How to be an Alien.
 A Handbook for Beginners and Advanced Learners by George Mikes and Winnie Ille Pu (The Latin Edition) by A. A. Milne, translated by Alexander Lenard.